Honor and Integrity: A Collection of Pride and Prejudice-Inspired Short Stories

 “Come, Elizabeth Bennet, I have 98.6945% of yearning to show you my birth chamber.”
 Wickham grinned as he pulled Elizabeth along some unknown corridors in Pemberley Corporation.

 “Wait, George, you’re going too fast!
 And what are you talking about?
 Birth chamber?”
 Elizabeth shook her head at the enthusiasm of the strange, handsome man.
 She had worked at Pemberley Corporation for the past two months as a public relations Vice President.
 The job put her in daily contact with Darcy and Bingley.
 She didn’t like the overbearing and arrogant Mr. Darcy one iota.
-He stared at her all the time, to find fault most probably, and kept trying to separate the charming George from her.
+He stared at her all the time, to find the fault most probably, and kept trying to separate the charming George from her.
 Wickham might have strange vocabulary and manner, but he was polite, gentlemanly and had the hots for her, the exact opposite of Mr. Darcy’s treatment of her.
 She teased her CEO verbally whenever she had the chance, which seemed to be a lot of time, as Bingley was dating Jane, and they usually invited Darcy and her to tag along.

 “There!”
-George stretched out his hand, gesturing to Elizabeth to admire the magnificent setup in front of their eyes.
+George stretched out his hand, gesturing to Elizabeth to admire the magnificent set up in front of their eyes.

 She stepped outside the corridor to make sure it wasn't her imagination.
-No, it was real: from the Pemberley Corporation corridor, this was just an ordinary room, but once she stepped through the door, it was a huge structure.
+No, it was real: from the Pemberley Corporation corridor, this was just an ordinary room, but once she stepped through the door, it was a colossal structure.
 Lizzy was reminded of a British television show about an alien who traveled inside a police call box that was really a spaceship.

 “What is this place?”
 She cranked her head, trying to read the nonsensical content on the wall-to-ceiling computers as she moved into the room.